I find todo lists daunting.

 -eating the right foods the right way,

--going to sleep early,
+-going to sleep at the same time,

 -reading a few pages every night,